bredamatt/MonteCarloVaRSimulator/README.md

-# MonteCarloVaRSimulator
+# monte-carlo-var-simulator

-C++ MC VaR simulation, prequel to AAD
+This is a C++ implementation for a Monte-Carlo Value at Risk simulation engine used to simulate risk factors on a portfolio of assets.